Artographer: a Curatorial Interface for Art Space Exploration: Curatorial Values for Media Interface Design

-When discovering artworks, being empowered to choose \textit{where} and \textit{how} to look is meaningful.
-Query-based search and recommendation algorithms seek to present users with an optimal result, but do not allow users fine controls.
-Recommendation feeds, by design, funnel users towards ``rabbitholes'' or narrow areas of interest where they are likely to enjoy a lot of the nearby content.
-However, as demonstrated in Figure \ref{fig:designers}, fixated participants \textit{jumped} to other areas of the map, then ultimately \textit{revisited} their area of interest.
-Designing for visibility and agency empowers users to make the informed decision to stay in a narrow area of interest -- the option to explore elsewhere is meaningful, even when rejected.
+Participants' reflective engagements with media in Artographer illuminated how being empowered to \textit{choose} where, and how, to explore next is meaningful.
+Participants who intentionally chose to fixate on a group of artworks also \textit{chose} to \textit{jump} to other areas of art space, before \textit{revisiting} that area of interest (as in Figure \ref{fig:designers}.)
+Designing for visibility and agency in media engagement empowers users to participate in the informed \textit{decision} to stay in a narrow area of interest---the option to explore elsewhere is meaningful, even when rejected.

-\subsubsection{Friction}

-Participants found the Baseline query-based search system more efficient and better suited for a time-constrained, goal-driven task.
-Manual navigation of a spatial map requires continuously evaluating the artworks presented to steer the exploration; in Artographer artworks also sometimes clustered and occluded one another.

-As reported in Figures \ref{fig:box_collections} and \ref{fig:box_interactions}, participants interacted with far more artworks in Artographer but collected roughly the same number in both systems, suggesting that users had to put more effort into evaluation and interpretation to achieve similar outcomes.

-In contrast, query-based search immediately surfaces what users would assume to be the best options; recommendation feeds optimize for reduced friction by delegating those search, evaluation, and selection tasks to the algorithm.
-Friction in Artographer could be mitigated by enhancing “jumping” mechanisms.
-For example, a query-based search feature could highlight all artworks by an artist of interest, allowing more efficient navigation while preserving user agency.
-However, intentionally \textbf{designing for friction }--- slowing users down and creating moments where they evaluate, interrogate, and relate the artworks presented to them --- may better align with curatorial goals for deeper engagement with artworks, compared to designing for efficiency and ease.
+\subsection{Friction}